skDooley/ARG_database_parser/Entrez_Query_NCBI/README.md

 sh Entrez_Query_NCBI/Run_Entrez.sh <input_file(s)> <taxonomic_level> <output.file>
 ```

 The python scripts used in the pipeline requires both [NumPy][NP] and [BioPython][BP] to run.
-If you do not have either of these I would recommend looking to [Anaconda][ANA], which includes these and many other useful python packages.
+If you do not have either of these I would recommend looking into [Anaconda][ANA], which includes these and many other useful python packages.

 [BP]:http://biopython.org/wiki/Download
 [NP]:https://www.scipy.org/scipylib/download.html